Riaan-Rossouw/DAIAT/README.md

 The second aim of this work program would be to consider the availability of export data per region and firm - i.e., decentralized export data in Africa.
 Most governments (e.g., through the tax revenue departments) have access to this data but tend not to make this available.
 This may impose an information cost/gap on trade.

-### Methodology
+### How this repository works
-This section will be divided into two sections.
-The first section will address the data used and its sources.
-The second section will be based on the methods used to consolidate, clean and construct the final database.
+This section first addresses the data used and its sources, and second, provides the method and approach used to consolidate, clean and construct the final database.

 #### 1. Clone this repository